MicrosoftDocs/win32/desktop-src/dataxchg/html-clipboard-format.md

 When your user has loaded the above HTML text into an MSHTML-based application (MSHTML, _aka_ Trident, was Internet Explorer's engine), MSHTML handles copying a substring of HTML as follows:

-1. The user selects a text from the start of the word "bold" (in "This is bold.") through to the end of the word "This" (in "This is italic.") without any leading nor trailing whitespace in the selection,
+1. The user selects a text without any leading or trailing whitespace, e.g. "bold This is bold italic This" from the example above.
-   i.e. The selection is represented by the square-brackets in `"This is normal **This is \[bold**  **_This is bold italic_**  _This\] is italic_"`.
-2. The user clicks the Copy command button to copy the selection to the clipboard.
+2. To copy the text to the clipboard, the user clicks the Copy command button.

-3. MSHTML will consequently place this HTML text into the Windows Clipboard:
+MSHTML will place this HTML text into the Windows Clipboard as follows:

       ```
       Version:1.0